Azolla: Ecology

-Azolla is a highly productive plant.
-It can double its biomass in as little as 1.9 days, depending on growing conditions, and yield can reach 8–10 tonnes fresh matter/ha in Asian rice fields.
-37.8 t fresh weight/ha (2.78 t DM/ha dry weight) has been reported for Azolla pinnata in India (Hasan et al., 2009).
+Azolla is a highly productive plant that can double its biomass in 1.9 days, depending on growing conditions.
+The plant can yield can reach 8–10 tonnes fresh matter per hectare in Asian paddy fields.
+37.8 tonnes fresh weight/ha (2.78 t/ha dry weight) has been reported for A. pinnata in India.

 Azolla floats on the surface of water by means of numerous small, closely overlapping scale-like leaves, with their roots hanging in the water.
-They form a symbiotic relationship with the cyanobacterium Anabaena azollae, an extracellular endosymbiont (living outside the host's cells) which fixes atmospheric nitrogen.
-The typical limiting factor on its growth is phosphorus; thus, an abundance of phosphorus - due for example to eutrophication or chemical runoff - often leads to Azolla blooms.
+They form a symbiotic relationship with the cyanobacterium Anabaena azollae, which lives outside the cells of its host and which fixes atmospheric nitrogen.
+The typical limiting factor on its growth is phosphorus; thus, an abundance of phosphorus—due for example to eutrophication or chemical runoff—often leads to Azolla blooms.
 Unlike all other known plants, its symbiotic microorganism transfers directly from one generation to the next.
 A. azollae is completely dependent on its host, as several of its genes have either been lost or transferred to the nucleus in Azolla's cells.

 The nitrogen-fixing capability of Azolla has led to widespread use as a biofertiliser, especially in parts of southeast Asia.
 The plant has been used to bolster agricultural productivity in China for over a thousand years.
 When rice paddies are flooded in the spring, they can be planted with Azolla, which then quickly multiplies to cover the water, suppressing weeds.
-The rotting plant material resulting from the die off of this Azolla releases nitrogen into the water for the rice plants, providing up to nine tonnes of protein per hectare per year.
+The rotting plant material resulting from the die-off of this Azolla releases nitrogen into the water for the rice plants, providing up to nine tonnes of protein per hectare per year.

 Azolla are weeds in many parts of the world, entirely covering some bodies of water.
-The myth that no mosquito can penetrate the coating of fern to lay its eggs in the water gives the plant its common name "mosquito fern", and may deter the survival of some of the larvae.
+While Azolla reduces the rate at which mosquito larvae survive, it is a myth that no mosquito can penetrate the coating of fern to lay its eggs in the water that gives the plant its common name "mosquito fern".

 Most species can produce large amounts of deoxyanthocyanins in response to various stresses, including bright sunlight and extreme temperatures, causing the water surface to appear to be covered with an intensely red carpet.
 Herbivore feeding induces accumulation of deoxyanthocyanins and leads to a reduction in the proportion of polyunsaturated fatty acids in the fronds, thus lowering their palatability and nutritive value.

 Azolla cannot survive winters with prolonged freezing, so is often grown as an ornamental plant at high latitudes where it cannot establish itself firmly enough to become a weed.
 It is also not tolerant of salinity; normal plants cannot survive in greater than 1–1.6‰, and even conditioned organisms die if grown in water with a salinity above 5.5‰.